Thashnamurthy-2003/MissingNumber-/README.md

-## MissingNumber- try this code it optimal and simple
+## MissingNumber- try this code it is optimal and simple